Table of Contents

 Kojic Acid Soap Benefits

-There are many benefits that comes with regular use.
+There are many benefits that come with regular use.
 Kojic acid soap can:

 - Give you a brighter but natural skin tone, rather than the “bleached” complexion

-- Deeply cleanse and exfoliate your skin to unclog pores, eliminates blackheads and whiteheads, and reduce the frequency of breakouts
+- Deeply cleanse and exfoliates skin to unclog pores, eliminate blackheads and whiteheads, and reduce the frequency of breakouts

 - Even out your skin tone and fades scars

-- Lighten dark areas, such as underarms, knees, elbows, inner thighs and butt
+- Lighten stubborn dark spots, dark areas, such as underarms, knees, elbows, inner thighs, and butt

 - Can protect your skin from bacterial and fungal infections